melioratif/Constellations/Readme.md

 ## KeyBoard

-The space bar allow to go to the next constellation.
+* The tab key allow you to go to the next constellation.
+* The shift key allow you to go to the last constellation.